kratapps/one-logger-kratapps-com/docs/docs/api/top-level-apex.md

     if (granted) {
         logger.info().linkSObject(userId).log('Permission granted.');
     }
-    // There should be no try-catch-finally blocks and no publishing in this method. return granted;
+    // There should be no try-catch-finally-publish block and no publishing in this method. return granted;
 }
 ```